acktreptow/hd-dvd-store/README.md

 To run the project locally, follow these steps:

-1. Clone the repository (for Git): `git clone https://github.com/acktreptow/hd-dvd-store.git`
+1. Clone the repository (for Git): `git clone https://github.com/acktreptow/hd-dvd-store.git`.
-2. Navigate to the project directory: `cd hd-dvd-store`
+2. Navigate to the project directory: `cd hd-dvd-store`.
-3. Type `npm install` into the command line to ensure all dependencies are installed
+3. Type `npm install` into the command line to ensure all dependencies are installed.
-4. Type `npm run dev` into the command line to view it in your preferred browser
+4. Type `npm run dev` into the command line to view it in your preferred browser.

 ## Contributing